SynchroLabs/SynchroSalesforce/README.md

     new security token, log in to Salesforce.
 From your personal settings, enter Reset My Security Token in the Quick Find box, then select Reset My Security Token.

+By default, Synchro Salesforce employs user and password authentication to Salesforce.
+This will require a security token in all cases, and is not suitable for a production deployment.
+To use OAuth authentication, where you still use user and password, but authenticate as a Salesforce "Connected App", you can set the following values in your Synchro apps.json file:

+{
+    "synchro-salesforce": {
+        "container": "SynchroSalesforce",
+        "SF_CLIENT_ID": "xxxxx",
+        "SF_CLIENT_SECRET": "xxxxx",
+        "SF_REDIRECT_URI": "xxxxx"
+    }
+}

+You will still require a security token unless you do one of the following:

+* Make sure you are in the "Trusted IP Range" of the Connected App
+* Set the "IP Relaxation" value to "Relax IP restrictions" for the Connected App

 ## Updating Synchro Salesforce

 If you installed this app using `synchro install`, then you may update it (getting the most recent version) at any time by doing: